bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes/data-classes.rst

 Data Classes
 ============

-This chapter deals with |ivy| Data Classes.
+This chapter deals with Axon Ivy Data Classes.
 A Data Class generally holds the data that flows through your business or User Dialog process.
 You can build complex data structures in your Data Classes.
 Use composition to split up your data if the amount of your data is getting large.